top of page

 OUR HISTORY

 STREAM started as an idea to bring an Oroville School into the 21st Century.
 Toby Erickson had been a risk taker when it came to technology and hands on science in the classroom.
-Dr. Don Phillips brought his skill of management and administration to the team.
-Starting with these two and later the addition of a wonderful group of dedicated educators, STREAM was born.
+Dr. Don Phillips brought his skill of management and

 Our first classes began in 2014.
 We started full with 270 students.

 Classroom technology is tricky.
 Computers are expensive.
 Internet access is tricky, buggy and also expensive.
-Add students to the mix and many teachers would just rather not!
+Add students

 Hands on science is much the same.
-It can be messy, dangerous and difficult to assess what kind of learning is going on in the classroom.
+It can be messy, dangerous and difficult to assess what kind of learning is going on in

 Yet, for all of the difficulties, this is the direction our schools need to go in order to prepare our students for the jobs and opportunities of the future.